rxian/rxian.github.io/docs/index.md

 ---

-I am a sixth-year [CS](http://cs.illinois.edu) PhD student at the University of Illinois Urbana-Champaign, where I am fortunate to be advised by [Han Zhao](http://hanzhaoml.github.io), and to have worked with [Matus Telgarsky](https://cims.nyu.edu/~matus/).
-Previously, I graduated from the [ECE](http://ece.illinois.edu) department with a BS degree.
+I received my PhD from the [University of Illinois Urbana-Champaign](http://cs.illinois.edu), where I was fortunate to be advised by [Han Zhao](http://hanzhaoml.github.io), and to have worked with [Matus Telgarsky](https://cims.nyu.edu/~matus/).
+I am now at [OpenAI](https://openai.com).

-My interests lie broadly in machine learning, transfer learning, and natural language processing.
-I currently study algorithmic fairness.
+My interests lie broadly in machine learning; my thesis studied algorithmic fairness.

 </div>